 How Long Do Carrots Take to Grow from Seed?

-Most varieties of carrots take 14–21 days to sprout from seed.
+Most varieties of carrots take 14–21 days to sprout from seed, pending they receive the correct amount of sun, water, and other necessary nutrients.
 Once the carrot seeds sprout, each plant will need to grow for 70–80 days before it’s ready to harvest.
 The green tops grow tall first.
 Then, the edible carrot root grows larger under the soil surface.

-- Carrot seeds germinate 2–3 weeks after planting.
+- When planted at the correct depth, carrot seeds germinate 2–3 weeks after planting.

 - Once the seedlings sprout, they require 70–80 days of growth before they’re ready to harvest.

 - The carrot tops grow first, and then the edible portion grows under the soil.

 - The edible part of the carrot plant should be around 1 inch (2.5 cm) in diameter before you harvest.

 - Dig down into the soil with your finger if the carrot is not poking up enough to see it clearly.